 The Bird competition began when Emily Guthrie Smith suggested that an annual contest would be fun for both clubs.
 Smith was a Fort Worth native and nationally known artist and teacher.
 Her works are in private collections, museums and the Archives of American Artists in the Smithsonian Institution.

 Smith donated the trophy, a wood sculpture engraved with the winning club’s name.
-The reason for using a bird and the name of the sculptor has been lost to history, but the trophy is perched on the podium at our club meetings.
+She carved the trophy, but the reason she chose a bird is not known.
+The trophy is perched on the podium at our club meetings.

 The program, free and open to the public, will be from 7 to 9 p.m., at our regular meeting location (link to video guide): UNTHSC, 3500 Camp Bowie Blvd., Research and Education Building, Room 100.
 Enter at Clifton Street and Camp Bowie, park for free and enter on the building’s lower level.